 A dynamic IP address is for the opposite.
 Think of it as a pay phone.
 It is a temporary identification to allow you to connect to the Internet.
 Just like a pay phone, though, you can only make “outgoing” connections.
 It means that you cannot accept incoming calls because the “number” changes when you disconnect.
 Even if you were to reconnect immediately, the chances of you receiving the same IP address is very small.

 So, if your ISP (Internet Service Provider) delivers dynamic IP addresses(most of them do), your IP address is different every time you connect to the internet.
 It does not mean that your IP is hidden or that you are untraceable.
 Every ISP has a predefined range of IPs; so your IP address can be identified as belonging to your ISP.
-Plus, all ISP do log their traffic; so they do know they have allocated you a certain IP at a certain moment in time.
+Plus, all ISP do log their traffic; thus they do know they have allocated you a specific IP at a particular moment in time.

 What is involved in IP address management?
-In simple terms, this involves the maintenance of all the network information about network IP addresses.
+In simple terms, this consists of the maintenance of all the network information about network IP addresses.

 Domain Name System